 c) Treasury:

-Attracting funds from banks through the sale of bills of exchange of the Bank,
+Attracting funds from banks through the sale of Bank bills to them,

 their correspondent accounts opened with the Bank;

-Other divisions of the Bank may also be involved in the above operations.
-At the same time, the participation of individual divisions of the Bank in these operations is carried out within the framework of the tasks and functions assigned to them by the Regulations on these structural divisions, as well as on the basis of relevant orders and instructions for the Bank.
+Other divisions of the Bank may also be involved in participating in the above operations.
+At the same time, the participation of individual divisions of the Bank in carrying out these operations is carried out within the framework of the tasks and functions assigned to them by the Regulations on these structural divisions, as well as on the basis of relevant orders and instructions for the Bank.

 2. Basic provisions and principles

 2.1.
-The deposit policy of the Bank is closely connected with the credit and interest policy of the Bank, being one of the elements of the banking policy as a whole.
+The Bank's deposit policy is closely related to the Bank's credit and interest policy, being one of the elements of banking policy as a whole.

-The deposit policy of the Bank is formed with the allocation of the following
+The Bank's deposit policy is formed highlighting the following

-Setting goals and defining objectives of the deposit policy;
+Setting goals and defining objectives of deposit policy;

-deposit policy, distribution of powers of the Bank's employees;
+deposit policy, distribution of powers of Bank employees;

-Development of necessary procedures and technical procedures for conducting
+Development of necessary procedures and technical procedures for carrying out

-Organization of control and management in the process of implementation
+Organization of control and management in the implementation process

 banking operations aimed at attracting resources.

 2.3.
-When forming the deposit policy, the following specific principles are taken into account:
+When forming a deposit policy, the following specific principles are taken into account:

-the principle of security of conducting deposit operations and maintaining
+principle of safety of deposit operations and maintenance

-Compliance with the above principles allows the Bank to form both strategic and tactical directions in the organization of the deposit process, thereby ensuring the efficiency and optimization of the deposit policy.
+Compliance with the listed principles allows the Bank to formulate both strategic and tactical directions in organizing the deposit process, thereby ensuring the efficiency and optimization of deposit policy.

 2.4.
-The deposit policy of the Bank is based on:
+The Bank’s deposit policy is based on:

 Subjects of deposit relations (in relation to individuals and